redabourial/deezer_assignement/README.md

        docker.artisandunet.com/reda_bourial_deezer_assignement   \
        python manage.py check --deploy
 ```
-The networking intricacies are left to you, the container will listen for incoming connections on port 8000. </br>
 SESSION_COOKIE_SECURE is set to true make sure you set at least the X-Forwarded-Proto header in your nginx config.</br>
 Here is the recommended directives :
 ```